yaqwsx/KiKit/docs/fabrication/neodenyy1.md

 (top layer component placement) and `bottom_pos.csv` (bottom layer component placement).
 Use these two files to assembly PCB on machine.

+On Neoden YY1, the position origin must use the bottom left corner of the board edge.

 ## Correction of the Footprint Position

 It is possible that orientation footprints in your SMD does not match the